yoeluk/advanced-analytics-spark-ch2/README.md

 $ ~/bin/Spark/bin/spark-submit --class com.briefscala.Main --master spark://127.0.0.1:7077 ./target/scala-2.11/advanced-spark-ch2-assembly-0.1.0-SNAPSHOT.jar
 ```

-It should out the stats for each of the features
+It should output the stats for each of the features

 ```
 ((1007,0.2854529057466859),0)